 Sydney Observatory, (1858) occupies a heritage-listed sandstone building in The Rocks on Observatory Hill.
 It boasts panoramic views of Sydney Harbour.
 The Observatory is set amongst a beautiful garden which recreate the original layout and vegetation of formal 1880's gardens.

 Sydney Observatory is one of the most significant sites in Australia’s scientific history.
 It has a central role in the history of timekeeping, meteorology and astronomy.

 At night, learn some of the basics of astronomy including celestial navigation using the Southern Cross, planetary movement along the ecliptic and the seasonal constellations of the southern sky.
-Use telescopes to see the stars, Moon, a nebula, and the planets.
 All tours are led by expert astronomers, who love to share their knowledge on all things astronomy – be sure to bring your big questions.

 The Observatory is free to walk around the grounds, fort remains and exhibitions.

 Bookings essential for night or day telescope tours.

 Due to current advice on public gatherings, please contact the host of this event to confirm it is proceeding as planned.

 Caters for people with sufficient mobility to climb a few steps but who would benefit from fixtures to aid balance.
 (This includes people using walking frames and mobility aids)

 Allows a person's carer free entry into participating venues and events